Canon 500D vs G1X Mark II

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 4 years and 10 months of technical progress since the 500D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark II emerges as the winner of the match-up (9 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the contest (13 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 50D vs Panasonic GM5

 - Nikon D850 vs Fujifilm X30

 - Panasonic GX7 vs Sony A6500